JapanOfficial Name: Japan

 Japanese customs authorities encourage the use of an Admission Temporaire/Temporary Admission (ATA) Carnet in order to temporarily import professional equipment, commercial samples and/or goods for exhibitions and trade fairs into Japan.
 The ATA Carnet Headquarters is located at the U.S. Council for International Business (U.S. CIB), 1212 Avenue of the Americas, New York, NY 10036 issues and guarantees the ATA Carnet in the United States.
 For additional information, please call (212) 354-4480, or email the U.S. CIB for details.

 Confiscation of Prescription Drugs and Other Medication: The Japanese government decides which medications may be imported legally into Japan.
-The Embassy and Consulates of Japan in the United States have limited information available and do not have comprehensive lists of specific medications or ingredients.
+The Embassy and consulates of Japan in the United States have limited information available and do not have a comprehensive lists of specific medications or ingredients.

 Pets: The Japanese Animal Quarantine Service (AQS) sets procedures for importing pets.
-At a minimum, the process will take 7-8 months, though the process can take up to a year before a pet may enter Japan.
+At a minimum, the process will take seven to eight months, though the process can take up to a year before a pet may enter Japan.
 Advance planning is critical.
 You can find more information about importing a pet into Japan or information about exporting a pet from Japan on our embassy website.

-Employment Issues: U.S. citizens should not come to Japan to work without having the proper employment visa arranged ahead of time, or in the hopes of earning a large salary.
+Employment Issues: U.S. citizens should not come to Japan to work without having the proper employment visa arranged ahead of time.
 Teaching English, even privately, and serving as hosts/hostesses are both considered "work" in Japan and are illegal without the proper visa.

 Some U.S.-based employment agencies and Japanese employers do not fully discuss or correctly represent the true nature of employment terms and conditions.
 U.S. consular officers in Japan receive numerous complaints from U.S. citizens who come to Japan to work as English teachers, carpenters, models, actors, entertainers, exotic dancers, and bar hosts/hostesses.
 The complaints include contract violations, non-payment of salary for months at a time, sexual harassment, intimidation, and threats of arrest, deportation, and physical assault.

 A minimum requirement for effectively seeking the protection of Japanese labor law is a written and signed work contract.
-Without a signed contract, Japanese authorities do not get involved on behalf of foreign workers.
+If there is no signed contract, Japanese authorities do not get involved on behalf of foreign workers.
 If you’re coming to Japan to work, carefully review your contracts and the history and reputation of your Japanese employer before traveling to Japan.
-If you are asked to do something you find troubling, you should reconsider being in Japan and think about terminating your employment and returning to the United States.
+If you are asked to do something you find troubling, you should think about terminating your employment and returning to the United States.
 Complaints against U.S.-based employment agencies or recruiters may be directed to the Better Business Bureau or the Office of the Attorney General in that particular state.

 Living and Travel Expenses: Japan's cost of living is one of the highest in the world.
 The use of credit/debit cards is not widespread, particularly outside major cities.
 While there are ATMs in Japan, most are not open 24 hours a day, and only a very limited number accept U.S.-issued cards.
 ATMs at major airports, foreign bank branches, Japanese post offices, 7-11 stores, and some convenience stores are more likely to accept foreign cards than are those at other locations.
 You should make sure that you have access to sufficient funds through credit cards, debit cards, or cash to carry out your travel, and you should know how to contact your banking or credit card establishments in an emergency.

-Taxi fares from airports to downtown Osaka and Tokyo can cost hundreds of dollars; bus fare can run US$40 or more.
+Taxi fares from airports to downtown Osaka and Tokyo can cost hundreds of dollars; bus fare can run 40 USD or more.
 The airport departure fee is generally included in the ticket prices for flights departing from international airports in Japan.
-Bus fare between Narita (Tokyo) International Airport and Haneda Airport in Tokyo is approximately $40 and takes from 90 to 120 minutes.
+Bus fare between Narita (Tokyo) International Airport and Haneda Airport in Tokyo is approximately 40 USD and takes from 90 to 120 minutes.

 English Help and Information Lines: As a tourist or foreign resident in Japan, you can have access to valuable information, including professional counseling, through help and information telephone hotlines.
 TELL provides English-speaking counseling and referrals at 03-5774-0992.
 The Japan Help Line provides similar assistance nationwide at 0570-000-911 (domestic), 813-3435-8017 (international).